 Retro Cellars is owned by the husband wife team of Mike and Kara Dunn.
-Perhaps you recognize the last name – Mike’s father Randy is a winemaking and vineyard pioneer on Howell Mountain.
-Mike is currently cellar master at Dunn Vineyards and makes the Retro wines here.
+Perhaps you recognize the last name – Mike’s father Randy is a winemaking and vineyard pioneer on Howell Mountain who was part of the original founding members of the Howell Mountain Appellation.
+Mike is currently cellarmaster at Dunn Vineyards and makes the Retro wines here.
 Both Mike and Kara have been involved in the wine industry for many years.

-This is a unique opportunity to try wine from a very small producer who focuses exclusively on a single Petite Sirah wine each year.
-As of the time of this review, this wine comes from the Park Muscatine vineyard on Dunn’s own property on Howell Mountain.
-This 3+ acre vineyard was planted well over 60 years ago and the yields are extremely low – try 1/2 ton to a ton per acre.
-Normally vintners would pull out these vines but Retro has been able to save some of the vines by carefully nurturing new suckers to grow and eventually produce when the main part of the vine has died.
-In addition, they replant new vines as necessary.
+For many years the grapes for their Petite Sirah came from the Park Muscatine vineyard on Dunn’s own property on Howell Mountain.
+However, in 2016 this old block of Petite was replanted to Cabernet Sauvignon.
+This 3+ acre vineyard was planted well over 60 years ago and the yields were extremely low – as in 1/2 ton to a ton per acre.
+Normally vintners would have pulled these vines out sooner, but Retro was able to prolong some of the vines by carefully nurturing new suckers to grow and eventually produce when the main part of the vine has died.
+In addition, they replanted new vines as necessary.
 The vineyard is located at an elevation of about 1800 feet.

-The 2009 Retro Old Vine Petite Sirah is 13.2% alcohol.
+The 2009 Retro Cellars Old Vine Petite Sirah is 13.2% alcohol.
 This wine boasts mouth filling juiciness with layers of flavor and is perfect proof that there are other vine factors that go into making a complex wine other than hang-time and extremely high brix levels.
 The bouquet shows sweet dessert spices with both muddled black and red cherry aromas leading to a palate that features chewy tannins that linger for some time.

 Their total production is merely several hundred cases with very select distribution in just a handful of states.
-Locally you can find the wine at Backroom Wines in the city of Napa.
-Visit: www.retrocellars.com
+Locally one can sometimes find the wine at Backroom Wines in the city of Napa.
+For more information or to order current releases, visit: www.retrocellars.com